cuhksz-nlp/HET-MC/data_preprocessing/README.md

 Usage:
 * `--chunk_size`: the number of dialogs to store in each file.

-**Note**: there might be problems in the online sources (e.g., the urls/dialog/summaries do not exist).
-If problems happen, the code will save the problem to `data/crawl_data/warnings` and continue downloading the rest data.
+**Note**: we tested our script recently and found that there are problems in the online sources (e.g., the urls/dialog/summaries do not exist).
+Therefore, it is possible that you cannot obtain the full resource.
+If the problem occurs, the code will save the problem to `data/crawl_data/warnings` and continue downloading the rest data.
 You can submit an issue with the warning file so that we can try to address the problems.

 ## Merge the data with our silver standard.